sreya005/brainrot_girlathon/README.md

 This project, developed for Girlathon, is a mental health support system designed to assist children living in nuclear families where both parents are busy working.
-It features a chatbot-based mobile application built using Flutter and Dialogflow.
+It features a chatbot-based web application built using Flutter and Dialogflow.